-Do you want to know the secrets for success through internal crowdsourcing and innovation storytelling?
-NASA’s Center of Excellence for Collaborative Innovation — a crowdsourcing platform — unveiled their best practices for approaches to problem-solving on a recent webinar in a move to share what they’ve learned to help others.
+Do you want to know the secrets to success through internal crowdsourcing and innovation storytelling?
+NASA’s Center of Excellence for Collaborative Innovation — a crowdsourcing platform — unveiled their best practices for approaches to problem-solving in a recent webinar in a move to share what they’ve learned to help others.

 The center was created in 2011 by the federal Office of Science, Technology, and Policy to foster innovation at NASA and throughout U.S. government departments.

 NASA@Work, the space program’s internal crowdsourcing program, is charged with promoting knowledge-sharing and idea generation.
 Administrators dub each project a “challenge,” and have a specific process for submitting as well as evaluating and accepting them.
 At the conclusion of each challenge, they award prizes for the best ideas offered.

 The team summarized some ways you can recreate their success at your company.